Short Circuit 2: Accolades

 The film was nominated at Saturn Awards in the categories Best Science Fiction Film and Best Special Effects (Eric Allard, Jeff Jarvis).

+Home media

-Home mediaShort Circuit 2 was released on August 7, 2001, and re-released on DVD on April 24, 2007, which included a "making-of featurette" on actor Fisher Stevens.
+Short Circuit 2 was released on August 7, 2001, and re-released on DVD on April 24, 2007, which included a "making-of featurette" on actor Fisher Stevens.
 In 2010, the film was released once again with alternative cover art.
 A Blu-ray disc of the film was released in April 2011, though no extras were included.

 In 2021, a Blu-ray release of the movie was released in the United Kingdom, with several extras including commentary by Kenneth Johnson.

-SequelHot Cars, Cold Facts, made in 1990, is a short educational film featuring the character Johnny 5, voiced by Russell Turner.
-It also starred Gina Revarra as Lisa, John Hugh as Officer Dave, and Donald Bishop as Howard.
-The film takes place after Short Circuit 2.